AwesomesauceLabs/piglet-manual/index.md

 ## Piglet Options Window

-A number of options relating Editor imports can be set in the Piglet Options window, located under `Window => Piglet Options` in the Unity menu.
+A number of options controlling Editor glTF imports can be set in the Piglet Options window, located under `Window => Piglet Options` in the Unity menu.